 - No they are not.
 However, as with other respiratory illnesses, certain populations of children may be at increased risk of severe infection, such as children with underlying health conditions.

 Are pregnant women more susceptible to infection, or at increased risk for severe illness, morbidity, or mortality with COVID-19, compared with the general public?

 - We do not yet know how pregnant women could be affected by COVID-19.

 - At this time, we are testing anyone in need of a COVID test, whether you have symptoms or not, or have been exposed.

 - Please note that ALL OF OUR TESTING SITES are FIRST COME FIRST SERVE, once we reach capacity, we must close down the line.

 Where can I go for testing?

-- You may call our COVID-19 Hotline at 512-978-8775 with any COVID-19 questions or you can go directly to any of our drive up testing sites located at our Hancock Walk In Clinic at 1000 E 41st St. in the parking lot M-Sat 6:30am-1:30pm (or until we reach capacity), or at any of our locations in Eastern Travis County.
+- You may call our COVID-19 Hotline at 512-978-8775 with any COVID-19 questions or you can go directly to any of our drive up testing sites located at our Hancock Walk In Clinic at 1000 E 41st St. in the parking lot M-Sat from 8:30am-4:30pm or at our Burleson Road testing site located at: 7019 Burleson Road, bldg., 1, Austin, TX, or at any of our locations in Eastern Travis County.
 All of our drive up testing sites also offer walk up testing.

 How long does it take to get the results, and how will I get them?